Professor Emma Tomalin

 - Email: E.Tomalin@leeds.ac.uk

 I am a sociologist of religion/religious studies scholar whose work is focused on the broad area of religion and public life.
 I have a long standing interest in religions and global development, including the gender dimensions of this relationship.
 More recently, I have been involved in projects that also engage with the role of faith actors in humanitarian action, peacebuilding and health.
 I have mainly worked in South and South East Asia, and more recently East Africa.
 Closer to home, I have carried out research on the role of faith actors in public life in the UK, in terms of the anti-trafficking and modern slavery domain as well as the relevance of local faith communities to public health.

-- Tutor for Theology and Religious Studies Research Post-Graduates
+- Tutor for Theology and Religious Studies Taught Postgraduate Students

 I am part of a number of groups that focus on issues to do with religions and development.
-Please see here for further details and contact me if you are interested in finding out more or getting involved:
+Please contact me if you are interested in finding out more or getting involved.

 ‘Bridging the Gap the Role of Local Faith Actors in Humanitarian Response in South Sudan’ (Funded by Belgian Gov.) with JLI, RedR, Tearfund and Islamic Relief World Wide.
-Read the report here.
+Read the report.